Motor Control Strategies In The Management Of Stenosis

 - Walking on flat ground for 10 mins reproduce the hot/numbness in bilateral leg.

-Generally, her symptoms and dysfunction have been increasing after a holiday trip that required much walking 3 years ago.
-Her current aggravating factor is ‘walking for 10 minutes’ and is eased by ‘lying or sitting down’.
+Generally, her symptoms of stenosis and dysfunction have been increasing after a holiday trip that required much walking 3 years ago.
+Her current aggravating factor is ‘walking for 10 minutes’ .
+It is eased by ‘lying or sitting down’.

-Lumbar spine mobility: All AROM were full and pain-free except for extension which felt blocked.
+Lumbar spine mobility: All AROM were full and pain-free, with the exception of the extension which felt blocked.
 This is because the lumbar spine was already in a fair bit of extension in a standing posture.

 Straight Leg Raise: NAD